jennyjean8675309/node-arguments/README.md

   '47' ]
 ```

+It will have four items.
+The first two might be different on your machine, but the `10` and `47` will be the same.

 Just for fun, take a look at this command in which we use `-e` to execute code right away without saving it to a file (without saving means there's no file, none, zip, nada!):